Ever asked yourself why some suits are $400 and others $1,500?

 Half Canvas Suit Construction (Best of Both Worlds)

-A half canvassed suit features elements of both a fused and fully canvassed suit.
-In terms of price and quality this is the most cost effective option you’ll find when it comes to suits.
+A half canvassed suit features elements of both a fused and fully canvassed construction.
+In terms of price and quality this is the most cost effective option.

 A half canvassed suit jacket has a thin layer of fusing on the front of the jacket and a layer of canvassing from the shoulder down through the chest.
 The thin layer of fusing provides the perfect amount of structure to look good and hold the suit together.
 While the canvas layer provides all the quality in feel and appearance unique to canvassed suit jackets.